expresspigeon/blog/src/content/kb/flows/flows-concepts.md

 # Flows concepts

-ExpressPigeon automations are implemented as a typical flowchart that people are accustomed to.
-As a flow chart it contains the Starting point, actions and conditions.
+ExpressPigeon automation flows are implemented as a typical flowchart that people are accustomed to.
+As a flow chart it contains the Starting point, conditions and
+actions.
 The start looks like this:

 ![](images/flows/start.png)